la2050/archive/_projects/2015/be-a-voice-for-las-foster-care-children.md

    • Los Angeles Department of Public Health

    However, through LA2050, CASA/LA hopes to expand its partnerships to include groups which work with specific diverse populations, like First African Methodist Episcopal Church (FAME), the Los Angeles Latino Chamber of Congress (LALCC), the Los Angeles Gay and Lesbian Center, Hispanic Organization Promoting Education (HOPE), Brotherhood Crusade, and 100 Black Men of Los Angeles.
 Through this project, CASA hopes to expand outreach to these specific communities and their respective organizations to find new and creative ways to collaborate and to connect community members as CASA volunteers.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': '389680' 'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Outreach Expense s

-   Personnel - $50,000
-   Advertising - $25,000
-   Professional Services - $7,500
-   Training and Travel - $7,500
-   Facilities & Equipment - $5,000
-   Information Systems - $5,000
-   Total Expense - $100,000
 How do you plan to scale the success of your proposal?: >- This year, CASA aims to serve 1,000 of the 30,000 children in foster care, but are goals are far more ambitious than that.
 In the last five years, CASA has